maksymsur/spltr/README.md

-It may be used to load i) arrays and ii) matrices or iii) Pandas DataFrames and iv) CSV files containing numerical data with subsequent split it into `Train, Test (Validation)` subsets in the form of `PyTorch DataLoader` objects.
+It may be used to load i) arrays and ii) matrices or iii) Pandas DataFrames and iv) CSV files containing numerical data with subsequent split it into `Train, Test (Validation)` subsets in the form of `PyTorch DataLoader objects`.
 The special emphesis was given to ease of usage and automation of many data-handling procedures.

 Originally it was developed in order to speed up a data preparation stage